seoleuns/MLforLorenz96/README.md

 4. A New Sampling strategy during the reverse processes in DDIM and DDPM
 5. Use of diverse evaluation Metrics for Time series Data

 The size of Numpy Array Datasets is quite large and I will provide them upon request or will upload necessary source codes soon.
-(Contact Info: seoleuns@kriss.re.kr)
+(Contact Info: Seoleun Shin, seoleuns@kriss.re.kr)